 What types of behavior should be referred to the CARE Team?

-Please refer only serious concerns regarding online or Denver Instructional Site student behavior that indicate the student may harm him/herself or others in the community but not immediate emergencies or life-threatening situations.
+Please refer only serious concerns regarding online or campus student behavior that indicate the student may harm him/herself or others in the community but not immediate emergencies or life-threatening situations.

 Note: For all immediate emergencies, including the following, PLEASE CALL 911 IMMEDIATELY:

 - A current danger to life or property

 - A serious medical emergency (chest pains, seizures, bleeding, etc.)

 - Any other life threatening situations (traffic accident with injuries, active suicidal speech, etc.)

 What is the difference between the CARE Team and Critical Support Team?

 The CARE Team and Critical Support Team will work collaboratively to manage behavioral referrals for online or campus students from students, faculty, and staff.

 Critical Support will address urgent and immediate behavioral and threat concerns.
 Situations that typically warrant Critical Support response include: